 01 of 17

-Marble Counters are a Chic Kitchen Staple
+A Chic Kitchen Staple

 There are gazillions of kitchens with beautiful marble countertops on Instagram and Pinterest, making it easy to become obsessed with the natural material after scrolling your feeds.
 While there is no doubt marble is gorgeous, we would be remiss for not letting you know it is a bit high maintenance.
 First off, it is a lot softer than good old granite so instead of chopping directly on top of marble, grab a cutting board to avoid scratching.
-The stone is also porous, which means spills that are not immediately cleaned up can stain -- hello red wine!
+The stone is also porous, which means spills that are not immediately cleaned up can stain—hello red wine!

 02 of 17